dmpdump/dmpdump.github.io/_posts/2025-03-23-Unattributed_Downloader_Cambodia.md

 endlocal
 ```

 `Notepad++.exe` is a legitimate version of WinGup for NotePad++.
-This executable loads the `libcurl.dll` via its Import Address Table.
+This executable loads the `libcurl.dll`.
 The threat actor delivered a malicious DLL for DLL Hijacking purposes.

 ![sshot](/assets/images/shellcode_cambodia/notepimport.png)